 Richmond Kiwanis Senior Citizens Housing Society

 Richmond Kiwanis Senior Citizens Housing Society, a non-profit organization, provides and operates below-market residential accommodations for qualified seniors.
-We currently own and manage the two Kiwanis Towers immediately west of Richmond Centre, 6 units at Trafalgar Square and 6 units at Berkeley House in Richmond.
+We currently own and manage the two Kiwanis Towers immediately west of Richmond Centre, 6 suites at Trafalgar Square and 13 suites at Berkeley House in Richmond.
 Each suite at Kiwanis has the contemporary features to give you that quality of modern life you’ve been dreaming of.

 Richmond Kiwanis Seniors Citizens Housing Society was formed by Richmond Kiwanis Club when we recognized increasing demand for low cost rental housing by our aging population.
 We first purchased a 5-acre lot in 1959, built 24 cottages and 2 larger buildings for seniors.
 After decades of use, the wooden construction deteriorated to a point where the buildings became undesirable to live in, and upkeep and maintenance became difficult and expensive.